-Medicines should not normally be brought into school, but consideration has been given to the facts that some students do not live locally.
-Care staff we will therefore supervise students who need to take antibiotics or similar medication prescribed by a doctor, provided the dosage and name of the student are clearly stated.
+Medicines are not normally brought into school, but consideration has been given that some students do not live locally.

+Appropriate trained First aid and/or Care staff may, on occasions supervise students who need to take antibiotics or similar medication prescribed by a doctor, provided the dosage and name of the student are clearly stated.
+There may also, on very rare occasions (for example during an epilectic seizure or anaphylaxis) that appropriately trained first aid and/or care staff may need to administer emergency medication on behalf of the student.

 Medicine which is found by staff to be out of date will not be administered.
-A record will be kept in the medicine book as the type of medication and the name of the care staff responsible for administering said medicine it should be recorded in the schools medicine book giving the time the medicine was taken.
+A record will be kept in the medicine book as the type of medication and the name of the first aid trained care staff responsible for administering said medicine it should be recorded in the schools medicine book giving the time the medicine was taken.
 Homeopathic remedies will not be administered.

-The school will not administer any form of pain relief as some young people may be taking other regular medications.
-If pain relief is therefore required the Registered Managers will oversee this provision as they have knowledge of other regular medication prescribed and have sought advice from GP as to the suitability of the pain relief.
+Outisde of these rare emergency situations, the school will not administer medication to the students as some young people may be taking other regular medications.
+If pain relief is therefore required the parent or Registered Managers with parental responsibility, will oversee this provision as they will have knowledge of other regular medication prescribed and have sought advice from GP as to the suitability of the pain relief.

-Care Staff supporting students with specific needs should always ensure the students carry (blue) asthma pumps and epi-pens in their bags etc, so they are ready to use if required.
+Staff supporting students with specific needs should always ensure the students carry (blue) asthma pumps and epi-pens in their bags etc, so they are ready to use if required.
 Prior to any trips try to check that the medication is in date and that you know where to find it.

-It is the responsibility of the Registered Managers to ensure that medication young people in their care are using (asthma and epi-pens) are in date and are suitable for use.
+It is the responsibility of the Parents and/or Registered Managers to ensure that medication young people in their care are using (asthma and epi-pens) are in date and are suitable for use.
 If a child has a serious condition requiring regular medication the student will have a medical support plan which clearly details medication required, dosage and storage.